Alok1490/Alok1490/README.md

 - 📫 How to reach me -
        email - aloks2004ag@gmail.com
        instagram - @aloks1490 , @alokvisuals
 - ⚡ Fun fact: I'm caffeine-proof , it doesnt affect me at all .
-I can sleep right after drink a can of redbull.
+I can sleep right after drinking a can of redbull.

 <!---
 Alok1490/Alok1490 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.